strohs/brewery-microservices/aws/README.md

 Each of the above servers will be running on ec2 t3.medium instances.

-Additionally, the following additional AWS resources will be created:
+The following additional AWS resources will also be created:
 - A VPC with one private and one public subnet spread across two AZs
 - A NAT gateway to give the container instances access to docker hub from the private subnet
 - one AWS RDS instance - to run the mysql database